Atry/hoo/README.md

 Create `Sample.hx` with the following content:

-    @:build(com.dongxiguo.hoo.OperatorOverloading.enableByMeta("hoo"))
+    @:build(com.dongxiguo.hoo.OperatorOverloading.enableByMeta(":hoo"))
     class Sample
     {
-      @hoo public static function main()
+      @:hoo public static function main()
       {
         var stringArray = ["H", "el", "lo, "] + [ "Wo", "rld!" ];
         trace(stringArray.join(""));
       }
     }

-To enable operator overloading, you must add `@:build(com.dongxiguo.hoo.OperatorOverloading.enableByMeta("hoo"))` for classes that use overloaded operators, and add `@hoo` for methods that use overloaded operators.
+To enable operator overloading, you must add `@:build(com.dongxiguo.hoo.OperatorOverloading.enableByMeta(":hoo"))` for classes that use overloaded operators, and add `@:hoo` for methods that use overloaded operators.

 The operator `+` will be replaced to a function call to `evaluate`.
 If you compile `Sample.hx`, Haxe will complain that it cannot find the field `evaluate`.